-Samuel L. Perry is associate professor of sociology at the University of Oklahoma.
+Samuel L. Perry is professor of sociology at the University of Oklahoma.
 He is an expert on conservative Christianity and American politics, race, sexuality and families.
 He is the author or co-author of numerous books, including Growing God’s Family, Addicted to Lust, Taking America Back for God and The Flag and The Cross.

 Bobby Griffith is co-pastor of City Pres Church in Oklahoma City.
 In 2018, he supported Oklahoma’s ballot initiative legalizing medical marijuana.

 The Rev. Danny Daniels is lead pastor of Better Life Community Church in Lindsay, Okla.
 When Oklahoma voters considered a ballot initiative on medical marijuana in 2018, Daniels spoke out in favor of the policy, explaining that his work with hospice patients helped him recognize the value of marijuana use.